timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/fetch-and-ingest.md

 ### Insert data fast with pgcopy

+To use pgcopy, you need to install `psycopg2` as well so you can connect to the database.

 **Install psycopg2**
 ```bash
 pip install psycopg2
 ```

-Psycopg2 is needed so you can connect to the database.

 **Install pgcopy**
 ```bash